-Key Technical Points for Cleanliness Testing in Cell Culture Rooms
+Key Technical Points of Cleanliness Testing in Cell Culture Rooms

 Cleanliness testing is essential for quality control in cell culture rooms, directly impacting experimental reliability, production compliance, and biosafety.
 This document outlines key technical points for air particle, microbial, and physical parameter testing to provide practical guidance for cleanroom management.